lens-protocol/core/TestsList.md

-[X] Testwallet should fail to mirror with sig with signature deadline mismatch [X] Testwallet should fail to mirror with sig with invalid deadline [X] Testwallet should fail to mirror with sig with invalid nonce
-// TODO: Do we really need these?
-[?]
-Testwallet should fail to mirror with sig with unwhitelisted reference module [?]
-TestWallet should fail to mirror a publication with sig that does not exist yet [X] TestWallet should sign attempt to mirror with sig, cancel via empty permitForAll, then fail to mirror with sig (150ms) Scenarios
+[X] Testwallet should fail to mirror with sig with signature deadline mismatch [X] Testwallet should fail to mirror with sig with invalid deadline [X] Testwallet should fail to mirror with sig with invalid nonce [X] Testwallet should fail to mirror with sig with unwhitelisted reference module [X] TestWallet should fail to mirror a publication with sig that does not exist yet [X] TestWallet should sign attempt to mirror with sig, cancel via empty permitForAll, then fail to mirror with sig (150ms) Scenarios
-[X] Testwallet should mirror with sig, fetched mirror data should be accurate (62ms)
-// TODO: Do we really need this?
-[?]
-TestWallet should mirror a mirror with sig, fetched mirror data should be accurate (107ms)
+[X] Testwallet should mirror with sig, fetched mirror data should be accurate (62ms) [X] TestWallet should mirror a mirror with sig, fetched mirror data should be accurate (107ms)

 Publishing Posts
 Generic